 The monument to Battery I, 1st New York Light Artillery is southeast of Gettysburg on East Cemetery Hill.
-(39.821963° N, 77.229075° W; Google map; Monument map: East Cemetery Hill) It was erected by the State of New York in 1889.
+(East Cemetery Hill tour map) It was erected by the State of New York in 1889.

-The battery was commanded at the Battle of Gettysburg by Captain Michael Wiedrich.
-It brought 141 men to the field serving six Ordnance Rifles, and losing 3 men killed and 10 wounded.
+Captain Michael Wiedrich commanded the battery at the Battle of Gettysburg.
+It brought 141 men to the field serving six 3″ Ordnance Rifles.
+The battery lost 3 men killed and 10 wounded.
+Lieutenants Nicholas Sahm and Christian Stock were both wounded.

 From the monument: